Sportsbook operators hope to offer baseball betting options soon, so let’s look at our MLB projections for 2020

 Expect NL Central and AL Central favorites, like the Minnesota Twins, Cleveland Indians, and Chicago Cubs, to rack up victory after victory.
 Central Division teams could also benefit from the expansion to a 14-game playoff.

-Whether a 2020 MLB Season happens or not, bookies should sign-up with PayPerHead.
+Whether a 2020 MLB Season happens or not, bookies should note these betting projections when they sign-up with PayPerHead.

 Sharp bettors are waiting to see what happens.
 Per head agents shouldn’t wait.